TeemSucks/roblox-free-limited-sniper/README.md

-# free limeted item sniper
+# free limited item sniper

 it **should** work
 i didnt test it yet